fuegovic/LibreChat-Windows-Installer/README.md

 * Double click on install.bat and follow the on-screen instructions

-* Use the `ChatGPT Clone` shortcut on your desktop to start or update the project
+* Use the `ChatGPT-Clone` shortcut on your desktop to start or update the project

 * Profit!